donceykong/BRAR/README.md

 G. RRT* algorithm for chaser (computer) to move around obstacles to get runner robot autonomously.
 This will serve as another integration of robotics into the course.
 RRT* is a very famous path-finding algorithm in robotics and implementing it correctly in the project would be great.

 H. Many bug/functionality resolutions.
-For example, the objects go beyond I intended as I generate them.
+For example, the objects go beyond intended as I generate them.
 Another example is that the runner robot can simple leave the chaser's grip - that's a new one.

 ### Game Modes: